GitTorre/InetSpeedCppWinRT/README.md

 # InetSpeedCppWinRT
 Windows Runtime application to play around with network speed detection in standard C++ thanks to C++/WinRT by Kenny Kerr and team at Microsoft.
-Still need to turn this into a shared component...